Citizen Airman renders aid during emergency

 |0

-This work, Citizen Airman renders aid during emergency, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Citizen Airman renders aid during emergency, by Jeremy Larlee, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.